jrwashburn/mina-pool-payout/README.md

 Copy `sample.env` to `.env` and make the following changes within the `.env`:

 - Set `BLOCK_DATA_SOURCE` to either ARCHIVEDB or MINAEXPLORER.
-ARCHIVEDB will use the database connection string to get blocks and the curretn max height, and will expect [hash].json files for the ledgers being processed.
-MINAEXPLORER will use the
+    - ARCHIVEDB will use the database connection string to get blocks and the current max height, and will expect [hash].json files for the ledgers being processed.
+    - MINAEXPLORER will use endpoint specified in MINAEXPLORER_GRAPHQL_ENDPOINT (expect: graphql.minaexplorer.com) to get blocks and the staking ledger

 - Set `COMMISSION_RATE` to the commission your pool charges.
 Default is assumed to be the Mina Foundation maximum rate of .05 if a value is not provided.